aguiarr/Localize-Login/README.md

 Linkdin: https://www.linkedin.com/in/matheus-de-aguiar-sim%C3%B5es-42910275/ <br/>

 ## About
-This is a login system made with PHP.
+This is a MVC login application made with PHP.

 ### Observations
 #### To use the application you will need some settings: